The Six Steps to Building a Financial Plan is an effective way to get started on the road toward financial peace of mind.

 The minimum initial investment for TD Mutual Funds is $100 for a non-registered account and $100 for an RSP account.
 The minimum subsequent investment is $100 for both types of accounts.

-A TD Mutual Funds Pre-Authorized Purchase Plan is a convenient and affordable way to build your savings.
+A TD Mutual Funds Pre-Authorized Purchase Plan, a convenient and affordable way to build your savings.
 You can start with as little as $25 per fund per transaction and this amount can be automatically deducted from your bank account on a weekly, bi-weekly, semi-monthly, monthly, quarterly, semi-annual, or annual basis.

-Transfers between TD Mutual Funds are free, however, a 2% early redemption fee is payable to all funds except money market funds if you transfer or sell units of these funds within 30 days (90 days for
+Transfers between TD Mutual Funds are free, however, a 2% early redemption fee is payable to all funds except money market funds if you transfer or sell units of these funds within 30 days (90 days for TD e-Series) of purchase.
+This fee is designed to protect unitholders from the costs associated with other investors moving quickly in and out of the funds.

 Frequent trading can hurt a fund's performance by forcing the portfolio manager to keep more cash in the fund than would otherwise be needed or to sell investments at an inappropriate time.
 It may also increase a fund's transaction costs.